-For the V100, V150 and V300 programmes the assessment strategy consists of a range of formative and summative assessment methods related to the programme outcomes, employed to test the student's knowledge, reflection, critical decision-making and application of theory to practice.
+For the V300 programmes the assessment strategy consists of a range of formative and summative assessment methods related to the programme outcomes, employed to test the student's knowledge, reflection, critical decision-making and application of theory to practice.
 Formative feedback is provided on academic writing and clinical decision making to enable student development and achievement of the assessment method in the modules.
 Formative feedback is provided by the Practice Assessor on an on-going basis in the PAD.
 Students use their reflective log in the PAD to record their on-going learning and progress.

-Formative feedback for V100 and V150 is provided as Formative unseen examination in week 8 of the programme, and OSCE Phase 1 formative assessment prior to summative OSCE completion.
 Formative feedback on V300 is provided in the form of a Formative Situational analysis 500 words in week 5; Formative Drug calculation/Numeracy test in week 7, Formative CMP with 250 word narrative in week 11; Formative Critical Reflective Log 500 words in week 14; Formative Unseen examination in week 26, and Formative OSCE x 2 to be completed prior to summative OSCE completion in week 26.